Twitter Twitter

 For years, HDBaseT extenders were the gold standard for long-distance signal transmission.
 However, the arrival of HDMI 2.1 8K@60Hz/4K@120Hz has shifted the landscape.
 With bandwidth requirements jumping from 18Gbps to 48Gbps, copper-based extenders are hitting a physical bottleneck.

-Bandwidth & Compression: The 48Gbps Challenge
+Bandwidth & Compression: HDBaseT vs HDMI (AOC) at 48Gbps

 HDBaseT: Most standard HDBaseT 2.0/3.0 solutions struggle with uncompressed 48Gbps.
 They often rely on DSC (Display Stream Compression) to fit the signal over CAT6a cables, which can introduce minor latency or artifacts—unacceptable for high-precision applications.

-AOC: Our Armored 8K HDMI 2.1 cable utilizes 4-core optical fiber to transmit full 48Gbps bandwidth uncompressed.
+HDMI AOC: Our Armored 8K HDMI 2.1 cable utilizes 4-core optical fiber to transmit full 48Gbps bandwidth uncompressed.
 What you input is exactly what is displayed, with zero frame drops.

 Point of Failure Analysis